Stove Assistance Program

 Eligibility for stove assistance is determined by the following criteria:

 - Existence of an unsafe heating stove in use.

 - Medical needs of a family member (substantiated by a medical referral)

 - Has never before received a stove from the Southwest Indian Foundation.

 Our goal is to install between 200-250 stoves annually.
 This goal is attainable but only with the full cooperation of nominating needy families.
 The Zuni Pueblo Indians are also participating in our stove assistance program.

 Hopefully you will remember these needy families and please remember any gift is appreciated.
 As we continue to expand this critical and ambitious project, we know that it will only succeed if we all work together.
-Just click on the button below if you would like to help.
+Just click on the button above if you would like to help.
 Thank you and God bless you and your family in all of your endeavors.